-The bearings may be heated to ease installation.
-An induction heater, hot oil bath, electric oven, or hot plate may be used to heat the bearings.
+The bearings (15 and 16) may be heated to ease installation.
+An induction heater, electric oven, or hot plate may be used to heat the bearings.
 Bearings should never be heated with a direct flame or directly on a hot plate.